MinistrBob/TradingBots/README.md

 # TradingBots
-Studying APIs of various exchanges
+Studying APIs of various exchanges.

+There will be several research projects here, each with its own venv.